Bachelor of Design in Visual Communication

 We assess portfolios based on drawing, design, and creativity.
 We encourage work that uses a variety of mediums (e.g. acrylic, pastel, pen & ink, digital).

-Mandatory items are a minimum of 5 drawings rendered directly from life, without using photographic reference.
-These can include the human form (faces/figures), still life, people sitting in a café, your dog sleeping, a tree in your yard, etc. For the human figure, you may find it useful to attend Life Drawing classes for a variety of models and poses.
+Mandatory items are a minimum of five drawings rendered directly from life, without using photographic reference.
+These can include the human form (faces/figures), still life, people sitting in a café, your dog sleeping, a tree in your yard, etc. For the human figure, you may find it useful to attend life drawing classes for a variety of models and poses.
 Our aim is to assess how you observe and respond to your living world.

 The remaining images can be any combination of traditional or digital illustration, painting, or design.
-Up to 1 piece of photography or 2 videos/animations can also be included.
+Up to one piece of photography or two videos/animations can also be included.

 Please photograph your work straight-on, in clear daylight, to a size of at least 1024 pixels wide.
 Ensure your photos are clear, faithful to the original, and saved as jpegs.